 Gaining formalised and professional support for continued development is the key feature of T4.
 An athlete’s efforts to improve their performance at T3 are essentially rewarded at T4 where they may earn an athletic scholarship at a university or an institute/academy of sport.
 Similarly, they may be drafted into a professional team or an elite training squad greatly enhancing their chances of becoming an ‘elite’ athlete.
 Performing well at a key event (eg a major championship) can also be a critical milestone that leads to the increased likelihood of being noticed and supported by the sport or the high performance sport system.

 Maximisation of interaction between pre-elite and elite athletes (‘vertical integration’) is critical to advance a T4 athlete’s development.
 In addition, T4 presents a critical transition point into open international competition (E1).

 - Preparation and facilitation of athlete transition to elite phases through:

-- Implementation of pro-active strategies to mediate the transition for example: providing access to role models and mentors through a formalised program.
+- implementation of proactive strategies to mediate the transition (eg providing access to role models and mentors through a formalised program)

 - targeted training camps, international tours and competition.

-- Access to financial support where possible for example:
+- Access to financial support where possible through:

-- Establishing supporters groups/fundraising committees, perhaps through the Australian Sports Foundation, to supplement the limited financial resources that many NSOs have available for this level of athlete.
+- establishing supporter groups/fundraising committees, perhaps through the Australian Sports Foundation, to supplement the limited financial resources that many NSOs have available for this level of athlete.